gkocjan/fastapi_tdd/README.md

 An SKU represents a single game/DLC that can be purchased (i.e. on Steam).
 In contrast, a product refers to a group of many SKUs related to each other (e.g., a game and all its DLCs).

 ![product to sku example](img/product_sku_example.png)

+## Task 1
+Write your first test.
+Don't bother naming things, creating API or setting up a database.
+Just write a simple test with `assert False` in it.